Finding Your Own Path

 For the first time since she said her Shahadah, she felt at home!
 As she talked more to the others who were attending the class, their advice made sense, it was clear and logical, and contained a good balance of spirituality and sound knowledge.
 She had found her path.

-She then knew what she had to do.
+Then she knew what she had to do.
 She sought out scholars who could help her learn more about her chosen path and eventually enrolled on a formal Islamic studies course to learn it more systematically:

 …So ask the people of the message if you do not know.
 (Quran 21:7)

-A Rocky Path and Sound Advice
+A Rocky Path

 So what happened to Helen?